Camp Cornette: History

-At In Your House 3, The British Bulldog proved to be helpful for Camp Cornette when he substituted for Owen Hart and became Yokozuna's partner during a Tag Team Championship defense against Diesel and Shawn Michaels.
+At In Your House 3, The British Bulldog substituted for Owen Hart and became Yokozuna's partner during a Tag Team Championship defense against Diesel and Shawn Michaels.
 Hart came down to the ringside during the match which led to Diesel and Michaels winning the belts as Diesel pinned Hart after a Jackknife.
 However, since Hart was not the legal man, Hart and Yokozuna were returned the titles.
 At Survivor Series, problems started rising between Camp Cornette as Bulldog was put in the opponent team of Hart and Yokozuna in a 4-on-4 Survivor Series match.
 Bulldog was teamed with Shawn Michaels, Ahmed Johnson and Sycho Sid whereas Hart and Yokozuna were teamed with Razor Ramon and Dean Douglas.
 Michaels, Johnson and Bulldog were the sole survivors of the match.

 At 1996 Royal Rumble, Camp Cornette's newest member Vader made his WWF debut as a participant in the Royal Rumble match.
 Vader fought his teammate Yokozuna causing Yokozuna to leave Camp Cornette and turn into a fan favorite.
 Yokozuna became Camp Cornette's main enemy.
 At WrestleMania XII, Vader, Owen Hart and The British Bulldog defeated Yokozuna, Ahmed Johnson and Jake Roberts in a six-man tag team match.
 Vader and Yokozuna's rivalry culminated in a singles match at In Your House 8, where Yokozuna defeated Vader.
 However, the power had gone out when the match occurred.
 Vader defeated Yokozuna in the television airing of the match.

 The next feud of Camp Cornette was with People's Posse (Shawn Michaels, Ahmed Johnson and Sycho Sid).
 Vader, Hart and Bulldog defeated People's Posse in a six-man tag team match at In Your House 9.
 At the following month's pay-per-view, In Your House 10: Mind Games, Hart and Bulldog were swindled away from Cornette by Clarence Mason.
 Cornette continued to manage Vader until Vader replaced Cornette with Paul Bearer as his new manager.